Akil Blount

-Akil Blount (born July 2, 1994) is an American football linebacker who is a free agent.
+Akil Blount (born July 2, 1994) is an American former football linebacker.
 He was signed by the Miami Dolphins as an undrafted free agent in 2016 and played college football at Florida A&M.

 Professional career

 Miami Dolphins

-Blount was signed by the Miami Dolphins as an undrafted free agent following the 2016 NFL Draft.
+Blount was signed by the Miami Dolphins as an undrafted free agent following the 2016 NFL draft.
 On August 27, 2016, Blount was waived by the Dolphins.

 Pittsburgh Steelers

 On February 14, 2017, Blount was signed by the Pittsburgh Steelers.
 He was released by the Steelers on May 17, 2017.

 Orlando Apollos

 Blount signed with the Orlando Apollos of the Alliance of American Football for the 2019 season.

 Personal life

 Blount is the son of Hall of Fame cornerback Mel Blount.
 He is also the father of Akilah Blount.